famouswelshman/16bit-reviews/README.md

 ## User Stories:
 * Visitors can want to know more about the content of the site.
 * New visitors want to easily navigate the website.
-* Users want to register their details on the site to be able to add to the site.
+* Users want to register their details on the site to be able to add reviews and rate the game.
-* Users want to add their own video game details and review.
 * The user wants to be able to view other user reviews.
+* User wants to be directed to where they can buy the game.
 ## Features:
-* User friendly application which is responsive.
+* User friendly, responsive site that loads quickly and is intuitive.
-* Easy navigation menu.
+* Simple Navbar that is also collapsable for smaller media.
-* Intuitive search feature.
+* Search and filter feature.
 * Users can add, edit or delete their video games data and review.
 ## Structure:
-* All pages will have a top navigation bar.
-* Main content will be centered horizontally and vertically.
+* Each web page will display Navbar.
-* Search results will be displayed in a grid of recipe cards.
+* Layout will display the games in a semetrical display.
-* Profile pages will feature that users' recipes.
-* Dedicated page for each recipe to allow bookmarking of recipes
+* Game and review data will load up on each page.

+# Database Schema (MongoDB)

+User Collection
+Schema

+Games
+Schema

+Libraries used
+* Flask a framework of Python used to build the web application.
+* PyMongo used to link Flask and MongoDB database.
+* MongoDB was used for the database.
+* Bootstrap used for content styling.
+* StartBootrstrap used for pre-built page layouts.
+* Jquery (Javascript) included in the project for front end animation of buttons and navbar, dropdown etc.
+* Werkzeug used for hass password security